George Otto / Ross & Otto

 Henry Otto

-DC bottler.
-The 1880 census lists Henry as the son of Frederick
+The 1880 census lists Henry as the son of Frederick Otto, however

-Otto, however Frederick & family were living in the same house
+Frederick & family were living in the same house as George Otto.

-by Elizabeth Otto at the time), when he left to form his own company4.
+Otto at the time), and he left to form his own company6.

 book # 611 This is a dark green 7" squat blob top bottle embossed: front: ROSS & OTTO / WASHINGTON / D. C. back: THIS BOTTLE IS / NEVER SOLD |